niltonkummer/fizzbuzz-api/README.md

 It is built with clean architecture principles, supports in-memory and Redis-based statistics storage, and is ready for containerized deployment.

 ## How to Use

+### Prerequisites
+- Go 1.24 or later
+- Docker and Docker Compose (for containerized deployment)
+- To run bare metal, you need:
+  - Go modules enabled
+  - Redis (optional, for statistics persistence), you can run it locally or use a managed service
+  - Make (for automation)

 ### Running the Service
 You can run the service locally using Docker Compose: